geopm/geopm/tutorial/iogroup/README.md

 0. IOGroup Interface
 --------------------

 IOGroups extend the IOGroup base class found in src/IOGroup.hpp.
-The pure virtual methods in this interface must be implemented by every IOGroup.
-If an IOGroup provides only signals, the methods related to controls can have empty or degenerate implementations; the reverse is also true if an IOGroup only provides controls.
-In these cases, ensure that is_valid_signal() or is_valid_control() returns false as appropriate, and that signal_names() or control_names() returns an empty set.
+For more information on the interface, see the geopm::IOGroup(3) man page.

 The example plugin used in this tutorial provides both signals and controls.
 In addition to the interface methods, it can be helpful to implement static methods assist with registration; in this example plugin_name() and make_plugin() are implemented.
 These methods will be discussed further in the section on registration.

 1. Implementing signals